NavarroAlex/NORAM-Microsoft-Power-BI-Training-Project/README.md

 If you're using "physical" datasources and not connected to a live connection, you will want to create a date table if you want to visualize the data by certain
 * Go to the "Data Model" View
 * Then click on the "Table tools" tab then select "New table".
+* A blank table will appear, paste in the following date script below then press the check mark.

 ![ScreenShot](https://github.com/NavarroAlex/NORAM-Microsoft-Power-BI-Training/blob/main/Calendar%20Table%20Creation.png)